 Craig’s review… If you’ve ever wondered what it’s like staying in a 5-star hotel then let me just say one thing: heated toilet seats.
 It’s like sitting on a warmed up oven.
-And the rim has got little sprays of water that you can angle with a computerised control panel on the wall – it’s a very hi-tech toilet.
-(I know this is uncouth, but this is important information that I’m giving you here.)
 I’ve never sat on a toilet that has to be plugged into the mains before.
 That’s why the room costs £450 quid a night – you’re paying £200 quid just for the toilet!

-They’ve got some electronic scales in here and a space-age telly that’s floating inside the middle of the mirror.
+They’ve also got a space-age telly that’s floating inside the middle of the mirror.
 It’s a bit like one of those hologram screens you sometimes see on Star Trek.
 It’s almost like magic!
 I think I’m just going to stay in this toilet for two days because it’s fantastic.

 The Shangri-La is halfway up The Shard, by the way.
 (Did I not mention that?
 I was too busy talking about the toilet.)
 The hotel spans floors 34 to 52 (of 72) and my room is on the 45th.
 When you first enter the hotel you have to say hello to the welcome desk downstairs, where you’ll get met by a nice lady who whisks you up 35 floors in the lift.
 Then you have to do all of your form-filling and signing to do at the reception, where you’ll get met by another nice lady who’ll whisk you up another load of floors to your room.